gramsimamsi/10-threads/README.md

 You will implement a cook who prepares dishes and a waiter who is serving them to the guests.
 These two components have to share data as the prepared dishes have to be available to the waiters.
-To accomplish this you will implement a kitch hatch where the cooks place the prepared dishes and the waiters can fetch them.
+To accomplish this you will implement a kitchen hatch where the cooks place the prepared dishes and the waiters can fetch them.

 ## Setup